 Each year the Ph.D.
 Programs in Biology, Biochemistry, Chemistry, and Physics will award a total of eighty to ninety CUNY Science Scholarships to entering students in recognition of academic achievement and in expectation of scholarly success.

-Beginning in Fall 2013, the Graduate Center will offer new five-year Presidential MAGNET Fellowships to entering students from underrepresented groups who are U.S. citizens or permanent residents, in recognition of academic achievement and in expectation of scholarly success.
-The fellowship consists of an annual stipend and graduate assistantship totaling $27,000, full tuition and fees, and eligibility for low-cost health insurance.
+The Graduate Center offers five-year Presidential MAGNET Fellowships to entering students from underrepresented groups who are U.S. citizens or permanent residents, in recognition of academic achievement and in expectation of scholarly success.
+The fellowship, which is available to students in all of the Graduate Center's doctoral programs, consists of an annual stipend and graduate assistantship totaling $27,000, full tuition and fees, and eligibility for low-cost health insurance.
 Fellows also receive a $1,000 start-up stipend in the first year to help with the costs of beginning doctoral studies; during the third year, fellows receive a $1,500 research/travel stipend to help lay the groundwork for the dissertation project.

 Each year, doctoral programs nominate outstanding students from underrepresented groups who are U.S. citizens or permanent residents to the Office of Educational Opportunity and Diversity Program, which selects students to receive the fellowship.